ucsb/metro-mpi/README.md

-The /testing/ directory holds all the files for my test cases to make sure that DPI/MPI work properly.
+# Metro-MPI is a library designed to parallelize Verilog HDL simulations using OpenMPI libraries through SystemVerilog's Direct Programming Interface.

+To run a working example of the Metro-MPI library in use, head into the /build/ directory and run the `build.sh` script to compile the necessary files.

+Run the executable and link the newly created cpp library using `mpirun -np 2 ./simv -sv_lib sendrecv_cpp`
+(note that there is no .so after sendrecv_cpp)

+In case of the script not running, the functionality of the `build.sh` script is detailed below.

-To compile a cpp file into a library for use with SystemVerilog DPI, go into the build subfolder and run g++ -shared -fPIC ../cpp_filename.cpp -o cpp_filename.so (with files that include MPI calls replace g++ with mpic++)
+To compile a cpp file into a library for use with SystemVerilog DPI, head into the build subfolder and run `mpic++ -shared -fPIC ../sendrecv_cpp.cpp -o sendrecv_cpp.so` (since the code includes MPI calls, we replace g++ with mpic++)

-Then, in the same subfolder, compile the SystemVerilog file with vcs -sverilog ../sv_filename.sv
+Then, in the same build subfolder, compile the SystemVerilog file with `vcs -sverilog -cpp mpic++ -f flist`

-Finally, run the executable and link the newly created cpp library using ./simv -sv_lib cpp_filename
-(note that there is no .so after cpp_filename)

-For mpi_communicate.cpp and mpi_hello.cpp, compile mpi with mpic++ instead of g++
+(-cpp option allows mpic++ to be used as the c++ compiler, and the flist contains the names of the required files)